Community Partners

 Highland Christian Church

 Senior Pastor at Highland Christian Church, Shon Neyland, partners with our Equity Team to host events within the Black community, promoted by members of his church.
-Events have ranged from our Healing Trauma & Resilience Summit to a Black youth forum with the Portland Police department.
+Events have ranged from our 2021 Healing Trauma & Resilience Summit to a Black youth forum with the Portland Police department.

-With the rise in homicide rates due to gang violence and crime, Portland has become the most dangerous city for a Black person to live in.
-While dealing with the surplus of violence, the Black community also combats their daily stressors such as racism, finances, etc.; their emotional and mental well-being are consistently being negatively affected and neglected.
-Senior Pastor at Highland Christian Church, Shon Neyland, and his church are highly committed to working with Lines for Life to push the need for culturally specific resources and to destigmatize the negative connotation that mental health has in this community.
+With the rise in gun violence, Portland has become the most dangerous city for a Black person to live in.
+While dealing with the surplus of violence, the Black community also combats their daily stressors such as racism, financial concerns, etc.; their emotional and mental well-being are consistently being negatively affected and neglected.

 Leaders Become Legends